 Drug and biological therapies

 These targeted drugs focus on the gene changes in the cells that cause cancer.
-They work differently from chemotherapy drugs and often have different (and less severe) side effects.
+They work differently from chemotherapy drugs and often have different side effects.
 They are most often used along with chemotherapy.
 Many types are still experimental.

 - stop tumours from growing

 - seek out cancer cells and kill them